 - human geography

 There are also options to undertake internships and research as part of your degree.
-GEOG 309 Research Methods in Geography is designed to reinforce study in all of these pathways.
+GEOG 309 Research for Resilient Environments and Communities is designed to reinforce study in all of these pathways.

 Find out more about what you can do with a degree in Geography.

 Level 2, Beatrice Tinsley building – see campus maps